2 8-ounce salmon fillets

-In a small bowl whisk together the olive oil, brown sugar, soy sauce, garlic, and lemon juice.
+In a small bowl whisk together the other ingredients.
 Pour the glaze over the salmon.
 Top the salmon with aluminum foil and seal.

 Bake for 20-25 minutes or until salmon is cooked throughout.